Matt Field

 Matthew Robert Field is a British diplomat.
 He joined HM Diplomatic Service in 2003.
-Between August 2018 and June 2022 he has served as the British Ambassador to Bosnia and Herzegovina.
+Between August 2018 and June 2022, he served as the British Ambassador to Bosnia and Herzegovina.
 In January 2023 he took up the post of ambassador to the Czech Republic.

 Field was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to British foreign policy.

 Field graduated with a BA in Religious Studies, an MA in Japanese Studies, and an MA in Business Administration.